Effect of spacetime geometry on neutrino oscillations: Neutrino mixing and oscillation: Two neutrinos

 and the conversion probability

-These probabilities have the same form as the usual one.
+where we have written $\Delta m_M^2=\sqrt{(\Delta m_s^2\cos 2\theta-D)^2+(\Delta m_s^2 \sin 2\theta)^2}\,.$ These probabilities have the same form as the usual one.
 Thus the torsional four-fermion interaction modifies the mass squared difference of neutrinos via Eq.~(\ref{ms-squared}) and may be hidden in the observed values of $\Delta m^2$\,.
 In particular, the effective mass squared difference in matter is a function of the energy of the incident neutrinos.
 This is different from the usual theory of neutrino oscillations.

-We note here that other authors also have considered scenarios of neutrino oscillation with torsion~\cite{DeSabbata:1981ek, Ahluwalia:1996ev, Cardall:1996cd, Zhang:2000ue, Adak:2000tp, Fabbri:2015jaa}.
-However, there are two important differences between these works and the model we have presented here: \textit{a)} we do not consider a background torsion field, but only that which is generated by the presence of fermions, so it is a purely auxiliary field which can be integrated out; \textit{b)} we consider a chiral coupling of the torsion to fermions, unlike in the existing literature.
+{ We have mentioned before that} other authors have also considered scenarios of neutrino oscillation with torsion~\cite{DeSabbata:1981ek, Zhang:2000ue, Adak:2000tp, Fabbri:2015jaa}.
+However, there are three important differences between these works and the model we have presented here: \textit{a)} we do not consider a background torsion field, but only that which is dynamically generated by the presence of fermions, so it is a purely auxiliary field which can be integrated out; \textit{b)} we consider a chiral coupling of the torsion to fermions, unlike in the existing literature, { and \textit{c)} after integrating out the chiral torsion, we find a kind of MSW effect, but in the mass basis.}